Yaolab-fantastic/CAMM/README.md

 # CAMM: Confidence-Aligned Multiview Multimodal Fusion for Brain Disorders Prediction with Imaging Transcriptomics

-## Supplemental Information
+## Supplementary Information

-The supplementary materials for the article are in SuppInformation_CAMM
+Supplementary information for this manuscript is available in the file SuppInformation_CAMM.pdf.

 ## Code and Data Availability